 A shower mixer is a valve that takes from both your hot and cold-water supplies and mixes them to create your ideal temperature.
 There are several different types of shower mixer.

-- Concentric - two rotary-style controls that sit on top of each other.
-The outer control turns the shower on and adjusts water flow, while the inner control sets the temperature.
-The Mira Adept BIR features a concentric shower mixer.
+- Concentric - two rotary-style controls that sit on top of each other. the outer control turns the shower on and adjusts water flow, while the inner control sets the temperature, the Mira Form features a Concentric shower mixer.

-- Dual control - two controls that sit above and below one another or side by side.
-One controls water flow and the other adjusts the temperature.
-The Mira Adept BRD features dual controls.
+- Dual control - two controls that sit above and below one another or side by side. one controls water flow and the other adjusts the temperature, the Mira Select EV features Dual controls.

 In this article we’ll focus on how to install the Mira Minilite EV mixer shower, which is a sequential shower mixer.
 For how to install other types of shower mixer, explore our Installation and User Guides.